-The Magnetic Shabbos Message Board is the halachically approved way to leave fridge notes to the family on Shabbat or Yom Tov, when writing is not allowed.
-The message board comes with more than 150 colourful magnets, with words, pictures and phrases common to the typical Jewish household.
+The Magnetic Shabbos Message Board is a halachically approved way to leave fridge notes to the family on Shabbat or yom tov (holy day) when writing is not allowed.
+The message board comes with more than 150 colorful magnets, with words, pictures and phrases common to the typical Jewish household.